Q&A With Kim Rovers

 I love providing health care.
 I absolutely love my job.
 I could do my job all day, it doesn’t feel like work to me.
 I like reviewing bloodwork and hearing the health history that goes with it.
 I like helping people feel better, not only physically but also about themselves.
 I think there are few people in this world who are lucky enough to love what they do.
 I am passionate about health care.

 What do people really need to understand in order to live healthier lives?

 Patients need to understand their bodies and how they are influenced by lifestyle, stress, sleep.
-They need to understand their blood work.
-They need to understand the long-term consequences to not eating well or exercising.
-They need to understand that sometimes the medications provided in allopathic, or family medicine, really is just a Band-Aid solution that can't make up for lifestyle changes that could significantly improve quality of living.
+They need to understand their bloodwork.
+They need to understand the long-term consequences of not eating well or exercising.
+They need to understand that sometimes the medications provided in allopathic, or family medicine, really are just a Band-Aid solution that can’t make up for lifestyle changes that could significantly improve quality of living.

 Mainstream medicine looks down on functional and integrative medicine and yet there is research to support the positive effects of these 5 crucial areas:

-These are the 5 most important things to living well.
+These are the 5 most important elements to living well.

 I feel what patients want more than anything is to be heard.
 People have many different experiences and providing health care is more than just looking at numbers or just providing medications.
 It is listening to patient experiences.
 In these experiences there are clues to patient health and wellbeing.
 I like helping them feel empowered to make the necessary changes to make a difference in their health care.

 I like to “fix” things.
 I like helping people get on the path to wellness through care planning, referrals to appropriate specialists, and advocating for patients who have special needs.

 What did you want to do when you were 10 years old?